mzelinka/aprp/README.md

 Figure Generation
 ----------
 For the provided sample imput data, two figures are generated.
+These are provided in the /images/ directory